 If there’s one thing the coronavirus pandemic has made football fans realise, it’s that following the beautiful game isn’t a cheap pastime.

-‘Our Hospice does tremendous work for people who need us at a desperate time of their life,’ said Lady Hilkka.
-‘We need to find £8.5m a year to survive, but our income has taken a real hit from the coronavirus pandemic.
-But, everyone can still help us reach us that fundraising target.
-The more you can help our nurses, the more pressure they can take off the NHS,’ Sir Trevor added.
+Sir Trevor added: ‘We need to find £8.5 million a year to survive, but our income has taken a real hit from the coronavirus pandemic.
+But, everyone can still help us reach that fundraising target.
+The more you can help our nurses, the more pressure they can take off the NHS.’

 Sir Trevor doesn’t envy those who have to make the big decisions about the status of the 2019/20 season.
-He cited season tickets, kit manufacturers, sponsorship deals, players out of contract, and their fitness, as huge dilemmas.
+He cited season tickets, kit manufacturers, sponsorship deals, players out of contract, and players’ fitness as huge dilemmas.

 He admitted that whichever decision is taken, it won’t please everyone: ‘The situation would be desperate for Liverpool, who are so far in front, and the Championship clubs set to earn millions through promotion.
 Nobody knows as much about the coronavirus as we’d hoped.
 It may change the face of football.’